 When it comes to road safety, Portugal has one of the less impressive records in Europe, however, authorities have been taking steps in an attempt to improve the statistics; with fatalities dropping by 40% since 2010.
 In 2019, there were 621 road deaths reported in Portugal which equates to 6.0 road deaths per 100,000 of the population compared to the UK average of 2.6 road deaths per 100,000 people.

 Some other points to be aware of when negotiating Portugal's roads:

 Should you get stuck in a sticky situation while driving in Portugal, here are a few handy phrases:

-Lisbon's Tram 28 is a must for any visitor to the capital.
+Most public transport companies in Portugal have websites and mobile apps with up-to-date information on timetables, routes, and ticketing.
+Lisbon's Tram 28 is a popular route for visitors to the capital.
 Opportunist pickpockets are known to frequent this line so keep an eye on your belongings, secure your valuables and never leave any bags unzipped.